Murray918/reimagined-invention/README.md

 <hr>
 &#x1F534; The commit message should read: <br>
-"Commit 7 - I am getting more comfortable with ambiguous instructions"
+"I am getting more comfortable with ambiguous instructions"
 <hr>

 ## Post-Graduation (Hungry for More - choose any)
 - Research how to and then [add a Favicon](https://bitsofco.de/all-about-favicons-and-touch-icons/)  (ok to hard code this in your `index.html`)
 - Refactor your code.
-Make it more dry.
+Make it more DRY.
 Are there places you could have used a for loop?
 Functions you could have created?
 Any jQuery functions you could have chained?
 - Clean up your code.
 Check indentation be sure you have plenty of comments
 - Add more delays to show your pet leaving and coming back from its mission Get inspiration [here](https://youtu.be/7GjssFdiUNw)
 - Add CSS animations.
 We havn't covered them yet.
 Get inspiration [here](http://animista.net/)